russpitre/sensorservice/README.md

 # sensorservice
-Go endpoint to capture data from DIY sensors in my home.
+Go endpoint service to capture data from DIY sensors in my home.